Azure/aks-engine/docs/topics/rotate-certs.md

 - backup current set of certificates in directory `_rotate_certs_backup/` (relative to the `--api-model` path)
 - generate/load new set of certificate and persist them in local directory `_rotate_certs_output/` (relative to the `--api-model` path)
 - distribute certificates to the cluster nodes over SSH
-- rotate control plane certificates
+- rotate control plane certificates (except front-proxy PKI)
 - reboot control plane nodes
+- wait for the cluster to reach a healthy state
+- rotate front-proxy certificates
 - rotate agent certificates
 - update input `apimodel.json` with new certificates information